Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 Scalingo Scheduler launches tasks as [one-off containers]({% post_url platform/app/2000-01-01-tasks %}) in detached mode.
 Therefore the related one-off documentation and their detached mode applies.

+{% warning %}
+Scheduled tasks execution is expected but not guaranteed.
+Scalingo Scheduler is known to occasionally (but rarely) miss the execution of scheduled jobs.
+If scheduled tasks are a critical component of your application, it is recommended to [run a custom clock process]() instead for more reliability, control, and visibility.
+{% endwarning %}

 ## Defining Tasks

 Scheduled tasks are defined by adding a `cron.json` file at the root of your application's source code.